andrewgormley/educenter-hugo/exampleSite/content/english/about/_index.md

 A lof of our success was down the community, and we thank you!

-### **About vCoD.gg:**
+### **About vCoD.gg**

 WE ARE BACK!

-Sporting a rejuvinated name, vCoD.gg, we are here to re-build this awesome community and provide competitions all year round.
+Sporting a rejuvenated name, vCoD.gg, we are here to re-build this awesome community and provide competitions all year round.

-Give us your support and we can achieve greatness.
+With your support and dedication, we can achieve greatness.